 From the very beginning it was decided to hold the festival as an annual event to distribute the organizational work throughout the year.
 Thanks to the joint efforts of the team and assisting volunteers who facilitated the activities in every possible way the festival has always earned respect and praise for both the content and organizational work.
 Lihula Culture Centre - a huge and multifarious building – has played an important role in this success.
-It was the new breathing of this huge and somewhat monstrous house, while now it seems to be the only possible alternative for holding the film party.
-By now also the scope of events has grown remarkably – there are parallel film sessions held in Haapsalu and in Tallinn.
-Besides, winning films are screened all over Estonia during the rest of the year.
+It was the new breathing of this somewhat monstrous house, while now it seems to be the only possible alternative for holding the film party.
+By now also the scope of events has grown remarkably – there are parallel film sessions held in Haapsalu, in Pärnu and in Tallinn.
+Besides, winning films are screened in Tartu during the rest of the year.